thetensor-space/thetensor-space.github.io/_docs/tensorSpaces.md

 So while often context is the guide, in strict terms a matrix is not a tensor unless it is equipped with a suitable multilinear interpreter.

+### Computing with Tensor Spaces

+If you are looking to use tensor spaces in software take a look at Chapter 3 of the manual for our Magma software found [here](https://github.com/thetensor-space/TensorSpace/blob/master/doc/TensorSpace.pdf).

 ---